We are a team of experienced professionals, rigorously focused on the information needs of our clients.

 Our co-founders have worked in the industry since the 1980s.
-Each senior member of the team is a practitioner, deeply involved in casework.
-Our staff are drawn from a variety of sectors: they have backgrounds in law, economics, diplomacy, headhunting, journalism and finance.
+Each member of the team is a practitioner, deeply involved in casework.
+Our staff are drawn from a variety of sectors: they have backgrounds in law, finance, diplomacy, headhunting, journalism and consulting.
 Each brings their own experience and their own network of sources to the firm.
-They speak Arabic, Russian, Spanish, Portuguese, Mandarin, French, German, Romanian, Italian and Greek.
+They speak Arabic, Russian, Spanish, Portuguese, Mandarin, French, German and a host of other languages.
 Uniting them is a common set of skills – attention to detail, the ability to master a brief, and an explicit focus on what information is most relevant to our clients.

 Ambrose Carey co-founded Alaco and is a Member of the Board.
 His clients include banks, corporations, law firms and private investors, with whom he works on a full range of issues, from due diligence to fraud investigations.
 Over the course of a 25-year career in business intelligence, he has been involved in some of the most high profile asset tracing cases of the past few decades.
 He has particular experience in the Middle East, travelling frequently to the Gulf and Saudi Arabia.
 He also works closely with a number of private banks in Switzerland.